xjm/d8_videos/lessons/oo_php/index.md

 ## Object Oriented Programming Basics for PHP

+## To-dos

+1. Cover type-hinting
+1. Cover inheretance
+1. Cover creating an interface
+1. Switch to camelCasing for method names

 This is a narrative walking thorugh what will eventually be covered in video form.
 We'll be walking through the following concepts:

 1. Side-by-side comparison of proceedural and object-oriented code